Diet Plan for Weight Loss

 I’m going cold turkey and cutting out all sweets till I reach my goal (to help ensure I reach my goal in the time I want).
 I may stumble every once in a while, but as a wise person once told me, better to shoot for the stars and miss than shoot for a pile of manure and hit it. 🙂

-> We can compare this to doing a no-spend challenge!
+Parallel to financial success: We can compare this to doing a no-spend challenge!
 I love no-spend challenges because they are an awesome way to save money fast!
-Check out another one of this week’s articles—doing a no-spend November challenge.
-(Do it to help you save up for a debt-free Christmas, you guys!)
+Check out this article on how to do a no-spend challenge.
+(Do it to help you save up for a debt-free Christmas or to pay off debt fast or save for a large purchase or expense, you guys!)
 Will you join me and my family in doing a no-spend November this year?
 (At least until Thanksgiving weekend?)

-7. I have set up rules I have to follow.
+7. I have set up rules that I have to follow.

 8. I have a motivational affirmation to help myself stay strong.